larics/docker_files/ros2/ros2-humble/crazyflies/README.md

 > [!NOTE]
 > The ros2 workspace is located in /root/CrazySim/ros2_ws

-Note that before running any ros2 package you need to source ros2  using alias:
+Note that before running any ros2 package you need to source ros2  using alias (only if the docker was built with INSTALL_BRIDGE=true, otherwise these are already in .bashrc and they do not need to be used):

 ```
 ros2_ws